Skip to main content

 MinIO

-MinIO exposes Prometheus-format metrics at /minio/v2/metrics/cluster on the S3 API port (default 9000).
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 60+ metrics across cluster capacity, drive health, S3 request rates, node resources, ILM lifecycle, and scanner activity.
-This guide configures the receiver, sets up authentication, and ships metrics to base14 Scout.
+MinIO serves Prometheus-format metrics at /minio/metrics/v3 (the current v3 metrics API) on the S3 API port :9000.
+The OpenTelemetry Collector's prometheus receiver scrapes that endpoint directly, collecting 100+ metrics across S3 request rate and errors, cluster capacity and drive/erasure-set health, per-drive performance, and host and process resources.
+This guide configures the receiver, sets up metrics authentication, and ships metrics to base14 Scout.

 Prerequisites